CyR1en/Minecordbot-v0-obsolete/README.md

 ## Feature
 * Binds a channel to Minecraft.
 (This includes, death, join, disconnect, etc. events)
 * Custom commands that applies to both Minecraft and Discord server.
 * Do Discord bot commands from minecraft.
-(Still working on a feature to do it vice versa).
 * Set your desired Discord command executor (Prefix to determine if a text is a command. i.e "~!", ~!sampleCommand).

 ## Commands